AnyTrack Property

 Common Questions

-It's not recommended.
-Each website should have its own Property to keep data separate and reports accurate.
-However, you CAN use one Property for multiple subdomains that are part of the same user journey (like www.example.com and checkout.example.com).
-Learn about cross-domain tracking
+No, not recommended.
+Each website needs its own Property to keep data separate and reports accurate.
+You CAN use one Property for multiple subdomains in the same user journey (www.example.com and checkout.example.com).
+Learn about cross-domain tracking.

-The number of Properties you can create depends on your plan: **Free Plan:** 1 Property, **Pro Plan:** 3 Properties, **Business Plan:** Unlimited Properties.
-View the pricing.
+The number depends on your plan: Free Plan: 1 Property, Pro Plan: 3 Properties, Business Plan: Unlimited Properties.
+View pricing.

-Yes, you can delete a Property from Property Settings. **Warning:** Deleting a Property permanently removes all tracking data, reports, and configurations.
-This action cannot be undone.
-How to delete a Property
+Yes, from Property Settings.
+Warning: Deleting permanently removes all tracking data, reports, and configurations.
+This cannot be undone.
+See how to delete a Property.

-Yes, you can rename a Property at any time from Property Settings Basic Settings.
-Renaming doesn't affect your tracking - your Property ID stays the same.
+Yes, at any time from Property Settings > Basic Settings.
+Renaming does not affect tracking—your Property ID remains the same.

-If you downgrade to a plan with fewer Properties than you currently have, you'll need to delete excess Properties or choose which ones to keep active.
-Your data won't be deleted automatically, but you'll need to comply with your plan's Property limit.
+If you downgrade to a plan with fewer Properties, delete excess Properties or select which to keep active.
+Your data is not automatically deleted, but you must comply with your plan's Property limit.

 1. Create Your First Property — Set up tracking for your website